cairo-book/cairo-book/src/ch11-03-smart-pointers.md

 26  [ap + -2] = [[ap + -1] + 3];
 ```

-This code declares the `new_box` by writting all the fields of the struct contained in the box in memory.
+This code declares the `new_box` by writing all the fields of the struct contained in the box in memory.
 After that, a python hint is used to create a dedicated boxed segment if it doesn't exist yet.
 Because all the fields of our struct are represented with 4 `felt252`, the hint writes to memory the value of the pointer and then increments by 4 the value of the pointer.

 After that, the memory is reorganized, with the value of the pointer written at `[ap + -4]`  and the next cells set to 0.